eoconnell/rollout-java/README.md

 # rollout (for Java)

 Feature flippers for Java.
-A port of ruby's [rollout](https://github.com/FetLife/rollout).
+A port of James Golick's/FetLife's [rollout](https://github.com/FetLife/rollout).

 Features marked with `TODO` are still being worked.